 Running is a fantastic way to maintain your fitness and enhance your general health, but it can be very taxing on your knees.
 That’s why it’s vital to know how to prevent knee injuries from running.
 In this post, we will explore some of the best ways to protect your knees while running, so you can continue to enjoy this fantastic exercise for years to come.

-If you’re a runner, it’s good to know how to prevent knee injuries from running!
-Did you know that approximately 4 times your body weight passes through a knee with each foot strike?
-It’s no surprise that knee injuries and knee pain are a common problem with runners.
+Did you know that approximately four times your body weight passes through a knee with each foot strike?
+It’s no surprise that knee injuries and knee pain are common problems for runners.

-There are more serious injuries from running, but the majority of knee injuries from running start with overuse.
-These injuries are due to the constant and repeated stress on the joint itself along with the surrounding soft tissues.
+There are more serious injuries and issues from running, but the majority of knee injuries from running start with overuse.
+These injuries are due to the constant and repeated stress on the joint itself and the surrounding soft tissues.

-If you are dealing with overuse issues, and you’re not wearing knee support, that would be my first and immediate move.
+If you are dealing with overuse issues and you’re not wearing knee support, that should be your very next move.

 How to Prevent Knee Injuries from Running